stacks-network/docs/src/pages/understand-stacks/transactions.md

 | ASCII String     | `(define-data-var my-str (string-ascii 11) "hello world")`   | String value encoded in ASCII                                                                                                                                                       |
 | UTF-8 String     | `(define-data-var my-str (string-utf8 7) u"hello \u{1234}")` | String value encoded in UTF-8                                                                                                                                                       |

-The Stacks Transactions JS library contains Typescript types and classes that map to the Clarity types, in order to make it easy to construct well-typed Clarity values in Javascript.
+The Stacks Transactions JS library contains TypeScript types and classes that map to the Clarity types, in order to make it easy to construct well-typed Clarity values in JavaScript.
 These types all extend the abstract class `ClarityValue`.

 Here are samples for Clarity value constructions using this library: